 Background: The Coronavirus Disease-2019 manifested as a serious infectious disease that affected people of all ages and genders, particularly older patients with comorbidities.
 Patients who have recovered from COVID have serious restrictions.

-Aims: To assess the prevalence of post COVID-19 functional status of patients and to find association between post COVID-19 functional status and selected demographic variables.
+Aims: The purpose of this study was to determine the prevalence of post-COVID-19 functional status (PCFS) in patients and the relationship between post-COVID-19 functional status and selected demographic characteristics.

-Result: The percentage of demographic data is identified and the post COVID functional limitation of samples indicated that 58% has negligible functional limitation, 24% has no functional limitation, 16% has slight functional limitation, 1 % has moderate and 1% severe functional limitation.
-There was an association between PCFS and age, also between PCFS and COVID-19 category.
+Results: The percentage of demographic data is identified, and the post COVID functional limitation of samples shows that 58 percent have negligible functional limitation, 24 percent have no functional limitation, 16 percent have slight functional limitation, 1 percent have moderate functional limitation, and 1 percent have severe functional limitation.
+There was an association between PCFS and age, as well as PCFS and the COVID-19 group.

-Conclusion: Functional limitation was found in some COVID-19 survivors after COVID-19 infection.
-Age, severity of the disease are critical risk factors for the development of post-COVID-19 functional limitation.
-The findings of the study helps the healthcare professionals to improve their understanding regarding post COVID functional status and render care accordingly to the post COVID recovered patients.
+Conclusion: Some COVID-19 survivors suffered functional difficulties after infection.
+The severity of the disease and its duration are important risk factors for the development of post-COVID-19 functional impairments.
+The study's findings assist healthcare professionals in improving their understanding of post-COPID functional status and providing appropriate care to post-COPID recovered patients.